denismr/incremental-ks/datasets/README.md

 A short description of each of each dataset follows.

 - **Arabic \[3\]** contains audio features of 88 people pronouncing Arabic digits between 0 and 9.
 44 are females and 44 are males.
 The task is to predict which digit was pronounced.
-The dataset was originally i.i.d.
+The dataset was originally i.i.d. and contained time series for 13 different attributes.
+In this verions of the dataset, we have 26 attributes instead of 13 time series: we replaced each time series with its mean and standard deviation.
 To artificially introduce drift, we separated the data stream in 4 parts of equal size.
 These parts alternate between male and female voices.
 The stream has 8800 instances.
 The original version of the dataset can be obtained through this [link](https://archive.ics.uci.edu/ml/datasets/Spoken+Arabic+Digit);
 - **Posture \[4\]** contains data from a sensor that is carried by 5 different people.
 The task is to predict which movement is performed, among 11 possibilities.